wishwaprabodha/Golang-WebScraper/Readme.md

 # Web Page Analyzer

 This is a simple web application built in Go that allows users to analyze a web page by providing its URL.
 The application uses the Mux router for handling HTTP requests and the goquery library for parsing and querying the HTML of the web page.
+For the efficiency, Concurrency is being used and Clean Architecture Pattern is applied

 ## Installation